 If you have already RSVP’d for one of our monthly meetings or events, but are unable to attend, please email us ASAP at email@example.com and let us know.

-Of course, we hope that you will choose to continue in the mentor program!
-However, if you are interested in getting even more involved on campus, you might consider also applying to be/participating in the following:
+We hope that you will participate in the mentor program again next year!
+You might also consider applying to be/participating in the following:

 What are the responsibilities of a mentor?